BPLIM/Workshops/ExternalServer/External_Server_Manual.md

  You may also edit your 'profile.do' file, located in your root folder, "/home/YOURPROJECTID/", and add key instructions you may want to be executed every time you start Stata.
 The above instruction is one of such cases.
-You can create, or edit, the file 'profile.do' using 'Do-file Editor' within Stata ('vi profile.do' or KWrite are also a possibility).
+You can create or edit the file 'profile.do' using 'Do-file Editor' within Stata ('vi profile.do' or KWrite are also a possibility).